 History of Tofu

-How Tofu is Made
+How To Make Tofu

 Making tofu is a simple process that involves only a few steps, but it requires patience and attention to detail.
 Here’s a step-by-step guide on how tofu is made:

-- Once the curdles are pressed, they’re molded into the desired shape and size, usually in a wooden box.
+- Molding and Cooling the Tofu: nce the curdles are pressed, they’re molded into the desired shape and size, usually in a wooden box.
 The tofu is then immersed in cold water to cool and set.

 Check The Related Article Here